threestudio-project/threestudio/README.md

 </p>

 <p align="center">
     Did not find what you want?
-Checkout <b>threestudio-extension</b> or submit a feature request <a href="https://github.com/threestudio-project/threestudio/discussions/46">here</a>!
+Checkout <a href="https://threestudio-project.github.io/threestudio-extensions/"><b>threestudio-extension</b></a> or submit a feature request <a href="https://github.com/threestudio-project/threestudio/discussions/46">here</a>!
 </p>

 <p align="center">